-Although the need for online shopping in America has significantly risen by approximately 32% over 2 years due to the impacts on covid 19 pandemics, many Americans still prefer to drop by brick and mortar stores.
+Although the need for online shopping in America has significantly risen by approximately 32% over 2 years due to the impacts on the COVID-19 pandemic, many Americans still prefer to drop by brick and mortar stores.
 As customer expectations in the US constantly change and increase nowadays, omnichannel business is believed to be a cost-effective method for modern American retailers to stay competitive in their markets.
-This is also the reason why the trend of omnichannel business in the US has strongly grown in recent years.
+This is also the reason why the trend of omnichannel business in the USA has strongly grown in recent years.

-To help you have a better understanding of how the eCommerce omnichannel model benefits American retailers, we would like to go all the way through case studies of Apple, Disney, and Nike as highlight examples of omnichannel retailers in the US market.
+To help you have a better understanding of how the eCommerce omnichannel model benefits American retailers, we would like to go all the way through case studies of Apple, Disney, and Nike as highlight examples of omnichannel retailers in the USA market.

-Apple is definitely the very first name that should be mentioned when it comes to a successful omnichannel business strategy in the US.
+Apple is definitely the very first name that should be mentioned when it comes to a successful omnichannel business strategy in the USA.
 This giant American brand on omnichannel has bridged the gap between online and offline shopping and created a seamless experience for its customers.

 With excellent omnichannel stores, Apple fans, nowadays, can make purchases in stores and via contactless delivery.
 Moreover, Apple is in the process of developing a streamlined payment process to track transactions and in-store payments.
-A streamlined payment system can not only help US customers easily complete their purchases but also enables Apple stores to send customers notifications of product updates or personalized loyalty programs.
+A streamlined payment system can not only help US customers easily complete their purchases but also enable Apple stores to send customers notifications of product updates or personalized loyalty programs.

 Additionally, Apple has also adopted the omnichannel strategy for its iTunes library and entirely changed the way American users access and listen to music.
 To illustrate, Apple developed a futuristic experience and boosted customer engagement by enabling them to integrate playlists across devices.
 All data on iTunes user behaviors are recorded and analyzed in order to better understand and characterize customer music preferences.
 Hence, this platform can recommend music that closely sticks to customer taste.